 The economy is poised for a rebound, with job growth in health care, science R&D, and information technology leading the way.
-With the right career training, you can tap into some of the fastest growing occupations in the U.S. These fifteen associate, bachelor's degrees, and master's degrees set you up for opportunity in the decade ahead.
+With the right career training, you can tap into some of the fastest-growing occupations in the U.S. These fifteen associate, bachelor's degrees, and master's degrees can set you up for opportunity in the decade ahead.

 15 College Degrees Most Likely to Succeed